 They will learn, no matter how slowly, that you don’t reward uncontrolled negativities, that your emotional energy is not infinite, and that your spiritual well-being matters too.

 Find openings where you can bring their spiritual awareness to their state of emotion.
 It is the most valuable gift, but it is not the easiest to give.
 To increase the probability of success, you and the other person should talk about it when both of you are calm.

 Choose the vocabulary appropriate to your religion, culture, level of education, and personalities.
 Use any interesting ideas around you to enter that conversation, for example:

-‘You know, there is this one lecturer, he sees his anger like a creature.
+‘You know, this one lecturer sees his anger like a creature.
 Ridiculous, right?
-Like Luna Lovegood seeing thestrals or something.
+Like Luna Lovegood seeing thestrals.
 So weird.

 But it’s kind of useful, though.
 When you and I are moody, we can’t see it.
 It envelopes us, and then we say things we later regret.
 But if we see this “creature” early, we have a chance of controlling it before it takes over.

 You know what?
-Maybe this is silly, but when you see me getting upset, remind me of this weird creature idea.
+Maybe this is silly, but when you see me getting upset, remind me of this anger-as-a-creature idea.
 Remind me it’s starting to take over.
 Maybe I can catch it early enough.